victorgrein/magnus-ai/README.md

 ### MCP Server Configuration

-Agents can be integrated with MCP (Model Control Protocol) servers for distributed processing:
+Agents can be integrated with MCP (Model Context Protocol) servers for distributed processing:

 ```json
 {